L – Arginine

 - ^Kwikkers KL, et al. Effect of arginine deficiency on arginine-dependent post-translational protein modifications in mice.
 Br J Nutr.
 (2005)

-- ^ ab Morris CR, et al. Dysregulated arginine metabolism, hemolysis-associated pulmonary hypertension, and mortality in sickle cell disease.
+- ^ ab Morris CR, et al. Dysregulated arginine metabolism, hemolysis-associated pulmonary hypertension, and mortality in sickle cell condition.
 JAMA.
 (2005)

 - ^ ab Diabetes-induced Coronary Vascular Dysfunction Involves Increased Arginase Activity.